PennLINC/babs/docs/source/developer_how_to_test.rst

 to both systems.
 Therefore, if you make a pull request, please let us know which HPC job scheduler system you've used to test.

-For Step 2.1 Comprehensive tests, you should use both a single-session dataset and a multi-session dataset to go through the comprehensive test checklist.
+For Step 2.1 Tests using a toy BIDS data and the toy BIDS App, if the looping of the jobs (subjects in single-session data, or subject/session pairs in multi-session data) were changed, you should have two rounds of testing, one using a single-session dataset, the other using a multi-session dataset.
 Toy datasets can be found :ref:`here <example_input_BIDS_datasets_for_BABS>`.

 You may use the toy BIDS App to test out.
 See :doc:`here <preparation_container>` for more.

 After running each ``babs-submit`` or ``babs-status`` below, please check the printed messages and the updated ``job_status.csv``.
-The first 6 lines of ``job_status.csv`` will be printed;
-this CSV file can be found at: ``analysis/code/job_status.csv`` in a BABS project.
+This CSV file can be found at: ``analysis/code/job_status.csv`` in a BABS project.
 The explanations of this CSV file can be found :ref:`here <detailed_description_of_job_status_csv>`.

 -----------------------------------------